TUI GROUP INTERIM REPORT 9M FY2021 1 OCTOBER 2020 -16-

 The effects of remeasuring of financial assets carried at fair value through OCI as well as the effective portions of changes in fair values of derivatives designated as cash flow hedges are listed in the statement of changes in equity.
 21. Contingent liabilities

-As at 30 June 2021, contingent liabilities amounted to ?142.5m (previous year ?165.6m).
+As at 30 June 2021, contingent liabilities amounted to EUR142.5m (previous year EUR165.6m).
 They are mainly attributable to the granting of guarantees for the benefit of hotel and cruises activities and are reported at an amount representing the best estimate of the expenditure required to meet the potential obligation at the balance sheet date.
 22. Other financial commitments

 The unaudited condensed consolidated cash flow statement shows TUI Group including the disposal group 'Hapag-Lloyd Cruises' which was sold last year.

-The cash inflow from investing activities totals ?125.4m (9M 2020 ?-39.9m).
-It comprises payments for investments in property, plant and equipment and intangible assets of ?220.8m.
-TUI Group recorded a cash inflow of ?294.6m from the sale of property, plant and equipment and intangible assets.
-It also includes a cash inflow of ?32.9m from the sale of Hapag-Lloyd Cruises which was completed in the previous year and ?19.6m from the repayment of loans in connection with the sale of the shares in Togebi Holdings Limited (TUI Russia).
-In the third quarter, the group received further ?22.0m from the sale of consolidated companies and joint ventures.
-An outflow of ?21.0m was made for a capital increase for TUI Cruises GmbH.
+The cash inflow from investing activities totals EUR125.4m (9M 2020 EUR-39.9m).
+It comprises payments for investments in property, plant and equipment and intangible assets of EUR220.8m.
+TUI Group recorded a cash inflow of EUR294.6m from the sale of property, plant and equipment and intangible assets.
+It also includes a cash inflow of EUR32.9m from the sale of Hapag-Lloyd Cruises which was completed in the previous year and EUR19.6m from the repayment of loans in connection with the sale of the shares in Togebi Holdings Limited (TUI Russia).
+In the third quarter, the group received further EUR22.0m from the sale of consolidated companies and joint ventures.
+An outflow of EUR21.0m was made for a capital increase for TUI Cruises GmbH.

-The cash inflow from financing activities totalled ?1,228.3m (9M 2020 cash inflow of ?2,303.9m).
-TUI AG received ?1,723.5m from various equity measures after deducting capital procurement costs, thereof ?234.0m in the third quarter. ?0.5m was used to purchase shares transferred to TUI Group employees in the framework of the oneShare employee share plan.
-TUI AG received ?446.1m from taking out loans and bonds after deducting capital procurement costs.
-Other TUI Group companies took out loans worth ?265.6m.
-The repayment of financial liabilities resulted in a cash outflow of ?906.7m, including an amount of ?300.0m for early repayment of TUI AG senior bonds and an amount of ?454.0m for lease liabilities.
-A cash outflow of ?299.6m related to interest payments.
+The cash inflow from financing activities totalled EUR1,228.3m (9M 2020 cash inflow of EUR2,303.9m).
+TUI AG received EUR1,723.5m from various equity measures after deducting capital procurement costs, thereof EUR234.0m in the third quarter.
+EUR0.5m was used to purchase shares transferred to TUI Group employees in the framework of the oneShare employee share plan.
+TUI AG received EUR446.1m from taking out loans and bonds after deducting capital procurement costs.
+Other TUI Group companies took out loans worth EUR265.6m.
+The repayment of financial liabilities resulted in a cash outflow of EUR906.7m, including an amount of EUR300.0m for early repayment of TUI AG senior bonds and an amount of EUR454.0m for lease liabilities.
+A cash outflow of EUR299.6m related to interest payments.

 (MORE TO FOLLOW) Dow Jones Newswires